-A. DESCRIBE ANY CHANGES IN ALIGNMENT WITH THE PROJECT DESIGN OF THE ORIGINAL PIF
+A. DESCRIBE ANY CHANGES IN ALIGNMENT WITH THE PROJECT DESIGN OF THE ORIGINAL PIF4

-A.1 National strategies and plans or reports and assessments under relevant conventions, if applicable, i.e. NAPAS, NBSAPs, national communications, TNAs, NCSA, NIPs, PRSPs, NPFE, Biennial Update Reports, etc.NA

-Brazil's voluntary commitment (as set out by its National Policy on Climate Change) is to reduce emissions by between 36.1% and 38.9% of projected emissions of 2020.
-To achieve this objective it has submitted NAMAs to UNFCCC including reduction of deforestation (with focus on the Amazonia and Cerrado biomes) as well as the
+- A.1 National strategies and plans or reports and assessments under relevant conventions, if applicable, i.e. NAPAS, NBSAPs, national communications, TNAs, NCSA, NIPs, PRSPs, NPFE, Biennial Update Reports, etc.NA - Brazil's voluntary commitment (as set out by its National Policy on Climate Change) is to reduce emissions by between 36.1% and 38.9% of projected emissions of 2020.
+To achieve this objective it has submitted NAMAs to UNFCCC including reduction of deforestation (with focus on the Amazonia and Cerrado biomes) as well as the implementation of afforestation, reforestation and forest restoration and promotion of low carbon practices in agriculture (recuperation of degraded pastures, integrated productive systems) elsewhere.
+The project supports both forest restoration and reforestation as well as low carbon agricultural practices in the Atlantic Forest biome, and as such, it supports Brazil's proposed NAMAs.
+Experiences developed in the project could be replicated in other Atlantic Forest areas, considering the high demand for forest restoration in this biome.

-&lt;sup>2 Indicate fees related to this project.

-&lt;sup>4 For questions A.1 -A.7 in Part II, if there are no changes since PIF and if not specifically requested in the review sheet at PIF stage, then no need to respond, please enter "NA" after the respective question.
+4 For questions A.1 -A.7 in Part II, if there are no changes since PIF and if not specifically requested in the review sheet at PIF stage, then no need to respond, please enter "NA" after the respective question.
 GEF5 CEO Endorsement Template-February 2013.doc